neighthan/pdkb-planning/README.md

 * `(:projection )` (no projection)

 ## Caveats
+* TFD doesn't support duration inequalities.
+* TFD may have issues with action durations involving operations applied to functions
 * Problem types besides valid generation may not work.
 * Because of how the parsing works, using [] for belief or <> for possibility on the same line where these characters are used in another way may cause issues.
 See `pdkb.problems:read_pdkbddl_file`, especially `replace_modal`.